JoelSaleem/launcher/README.md

 # Launcher

 Shortcuts to open directories (with IDEs, in finder etc.) from terminal, built in Rust.
-Note: only supports iterm2 (neither windows nor macOS terminal support)
+Note: only supports zsh (neither windows nor macOS terminal support)

 ![launcher](docs_img.png)